What is Being Eco-friendly and 10 Steps to Become Eco-friendly

 Being eco-friendly or environmentally friendly is becoming more and more important.
 You can see the term used in everything from job ads to dating profiles to even listings houses and vacation homes.
 So, what is being eco-friendly?

-The simplest way to define what being eco-friendly means is to say that it is the act of living with intent.
-The intent is focused on not creating harm to environment, and to prevent as much harm from occurring to the environment through your interactions with it.
+The simplest way to define being eco-friendly is to say it is the act of living with intent.
+The intent is focused on not harming the environment and preventing as much harm from occurring to the environment through your interactions with it.
 It goes beyond an idea and extends to actual practices that influence how communities, businesses and individuals conduct themselves.
 Being eco-friendly goes far beyond just turning off lights when you leave the room or separating your garbage for recycling – it is about changing the purpose of how you live.

 Eco-friendly products promote green living that help to conserve energy and also prevent air, water and noise pollution.
 They prove to be good for the environment and also prevent human health from deterioration.